-This function is similar to a "Hard E-Stop" except that a soft E-Stop leaves motor power enabled and is therefore applicable to less severe error conditions.
-Leaving motor power enabled is beneficial in that it prevents the robot axes from sagging and does not require motor power to be re-enabled before program execution and robot motions are resumed.
-This method is similar to a "Rapid Deceleration" except that a Rapid Deceleration only affects a single robot and no program error is generated.
+This function is similar to a "Hard E-Stop" except that a Soft E-Stop leaves motor power enabled and is therefore applicable to less severe error conditions.
+Leaving motor power enabled is beneficial in that it prevents the robot axes from sagging and does not require motor power to be reenabled before program execution and robot motions are resumed.
+This method is similar to a "Rapid Deceleration," except that a Rapid Deceleration only affects a single robot and no program error is generated.
+A Hard E-Stop is generated by one of several hardware E-Stop inputs and causes motor power to be disabled.
+However, there is a firmware parameter that can delay opening the motor power supply relay for a fixed amount of time after a Hard E-Stop signal is asserted.

-Hard E-Stop

-A "Hard E-Stop" is generated by one of several hardware E-Stop inputs and causes motor power to be disabled.
-However, there is a firmware parameter that can delay disabling motor power for a fixed amount of time after a hard E-Stop signal is asserted.
 This delay is nominally set at 0.5 seconds and may be adjusted by an operator with administrator privileges.
 On the web based operator interface menu, go to Setup > Parameter Database > Controller > Operating Mode and set parameter DataID 267 to the desired delay.
-If this delay is set to 0, the motor power relay will be disabled within 1 ms after an input signal is asserted.
+If this delay is set to 0, the motor power relay will be disabled within 1 msec after an input signal is asserted.